-The director lives on the 2nd floor of the "Link" between Hagen and Tiedemann and supervises 5 student staff members (2 Hagen RAs, 2 Tiedemann RAs, and 1 Townhouses Assistant Hall Director).
+The hall director lives on the 2nd floor of the "Link" between Hagen and Tiedemann and supervises 5 student staff members (2 Hagen RAs, 2 Tiedemann RAs, and 1 Townhouses Assistant Hall Director).

 Rohlman is a traditional hall housing 202 residents, primarily sophomores.
 Rohlman rooms are suite style, with a bathroom joining two double occupancy rooms.
 The second floor has a cardio pod, while the rest of the floors have lounges.

-The director lives in Rohlman, and supervises 12 student staff members (7 Rohlman RAs, 1 Rohlman Assistant Hall Director, 3 McCarthy RAs, and 1 McCarthy Student Hall Manager).
+The hall director lives in Rohlman, and supervises 9 student staff members (7 Rohlman RAs, 1 Rohlman Assistant Hall Director, 1 Hayes RA).